ClarkHobbie/elan/README.md

 elan watever remove principal three
 ``

-Uses the file named "whatever" as the trust store
+Use the file named "whatever" as the trust store, and delete a principal named "three."

 ### Report
 ``
-elan report <principal name>
+elan <truststore> report <principal name>
 ``

-## Principals
-In elan discussions, a Principal is a person to be trusted or not.
-This depends on whether you have direct experiance with the person, or whether someone that you trust, trusts them.
+A report is the heart of what elan does.
+It prints out the level of trust for the principal and the path it takes back to the root,

+### Add Principal
+``
+elan <truststore> add principal <new pricipal name> <destination name> <trust> <direct or recommendation>
+``

+This command adds a principal to the database of principals.
+Since the new principal must be related to an existing principal, the command also requires relation information.

+### Add Relation
+``
+elan <truststore> add relation <source name> <destination name> <trust> <direct or recommendation>
+``

+This command adds a relation between two existing principals.
+The two principals must already exist for the command to work.

+### Remove Principal
+``
+elan <trustore> remove principal
+``